Jed Rembold & Fred Agbo

 print_odds()

-Most common is to use import
+Most common is to use import to grab

 everything in a library